UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team05-pose-estimation.md

 There are some interesting explanations that can be derived from this graph.
 Firstly, all three models actually reach about the same performance of 70% by the final epoch.
 Secondly, in all three experiments the validation mean never regresses.
 Lastly, the performance of the different experiments is never more than about ~8% at any individual epoch.

 It seems that the ablations did not affect the performance in a significant way.
 This suggests that the activation functions and batch normalization do not have a notable impact on the performance of the model HRnet.
 However, it is likely that we did not the train the model for a long enough amount of time in order for the batch normalization and activation functions to have had a major impact on the performance.
-If we had instead trained the model for more than 30 epochs, we would have likely seen the model's performance degrade significantly as a result of our modifications.
+If we had instead trained the model for more than 30 epochs, we may have seen that the model's performance degraded significantly as a result of our modifications.
+We do not necessarily know if this is the case here though.
+It is possible that the results would not change even if we increased the training time to 30+ epochs.

 ## 6. Conclusion

 In conclusion, we explored the architecture of HRnet in this post and its use in pose estimation.
 We have shown this model is capable of predicting the location of joints in humans with an impressive accuracy.
 The architecture of the model relies on several innovative ideas to maintain these results while dealing with high resolution images.
 Notably, the model takes advantage of the high to low and low to high stages.
 In addition, we also explored two ablations that were designed to test the architecture choices of the model.
 Ultimately, we showed that our model's performance was not impacted by these modifications in a meaningful way.

 ## References